 A turk is trained to analyze hostiles in his combat situation in ordered to gain an edge.
 Starting at 2nd level, the turk can choose to make an attack against a studied enemy within his threat range at his highest base attack bonus.
 On a successful hit, he adds 1d6 to his damage rolls in addition to his insight bonus.
 Every other level past 2nd, the bonus damage dice for studied strike increases by 1d6 up to a maximum of 5d6 at 10th level.
 This bonus damage is precision-based and does not multiply on critical hit and cannot be applied to enemies that are immune to critical hits.
 Performing this action ends his studied combat against that enemy.

 Should the turk decide to leave the agency, he will be considered going rogue and marked for death.
 Under certain conditions, should he fail to report long enough, fail too many assignments, or act in ways against Shinra’s interests, a termination notice will be placed on him, forcing him to go rogue to survive.
 Upon going rogue, his Professional Standing will be changed to Renegade Standing.
 His ID will no longer grant him access to Shinra facilities.
 He will be unable to further upgrade his suit, he can no longer contact fellow turks via PHS for knowledge checks, and unable to contact SOLDIER for aid and resources.
 The turk can still utilize his other class features as rogue agent and can still progress in this prestige class; however, he will be hunted down by Shinra for the rest of his life.
 The higher his renegade standing, the more extreme Shinra’s measures will be pursuing him.
-Instead of receiving and insight bonus from assignments, the turk will receive a +1 morale bonus on all Perception, Stealth, Sense Motive, Knowledge skill checks related to surviving against Shinra.
+Instead of receiving a competence bonus from assignments, the turk will receive a +1 morale bonus on all Perception, Stealth, Sense Motive, Knowledge skill checks related to surviving against Shinra.
 Depending on his relationship with the other turks before going rogue, they may either attempt to help him covertly (i.e. tipping him off over the PHS to potential attacks, falsifying data, or helping him fake his death), or they will assist in taking him out.
 How the turk can resolve this conflict is up to the player and the GM.